Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Bayesian Multi-task Variable Selection

 \subsection{Multi-task Sum of Single Effects Model}

 For Bayesian problems, posterior distributions are typically calculated through Markov Chain Monte Carlo (MCMC) sampling.
 But in our case, the huge discrete model space can make the sampling converge very slowly.
-In this section, we approximate our \SSVS{} model by a multi-task sum of single effects (muSuSiE) model, which is based on the recently developed ``sum of single effects" model of~\citet{wang2020simple} for a single variable selection problem.
-It enables us to propose an iterative Bayesian stepwise selection (IBSS) method which can quickly yield an approximate Bayesian solution to the multi-task varaible selection problem.
-The muSuSiE model is given as follows:
+In this section, we approximate our \SSVS{} model by a multi-task sum of single effects (muSuSiE) model, generalizing the recently developed sum of single effects (SuSiE) model of~\citet{wang2020simple} for \tcr{single-task variable selection}.
+The muSuSiE model assumes that for each $k \in [K]$,